spacetelescope/jwst/docs/jwst/refpix/description.rst

    in the telescope focal plane.
 The first step is to transform them back to the detector frame so that all NIR and MIR detectors can be treated equivalently.
 #.
 It is assumed that a superbias correction has been performed.
 #.
-For each integration, and for each group:
+For each integration and for each group:

     #.
 Calculate the mean value in the top and bottom reference pixels.
        The reference pixel means for each amplifier are calculated separately, and the top and bottom means are calculated separately.